Jackson County Airport/Reynolds Field

 Forecast Outlook

-The TAF forecast covers the next 24 hours.
+The TAF forecast covers the next 25 hours.
 The forecast shows a transition between VFR and IFR conditions.
 Pilots should monitor the forecast closely and have an alternate airport plan.
-Expected weather includes: Mist, Light Thunderstorm Rain, Mist.
-Temporary MVFR conditions are forecast with Mist between 14:00Z and 16:00Z.
+Expected weather includes: Light Thunderstorm Rain, Mist.
+Temporary VFR conditions are forecast between 12:00Z and 15:00Z.
+There is a 30% probability of MVFR conditions with Light Thunderstorm Rain, Mist between 20:00Z and 02:00Z.

 Pilot Recommendations